fprime-community/fprime-baremetal-reference/README.md

   - If you have more than one device connected, or if you are using a different OS, `/dev/ttyACM0` may differ for your system.
   - Change `YOUR_DEVICE` to the respective device. (i.e. `teensy41`, `featherM0`)

-# Building and Running the BaremetalReference and RadioPassthrough Applications
+# Programming and Running the BaremetalReference and RadioPassthrough Applications
 You will need two microcontrollers: one that will run the BaremetalReference and the other for the RadioPassthrough.
 The goal is to command the BaremetalReference deployment wirelessly from the RadioPassthrough deployment using a radio and fprime-gds.
 The BaremetalReference deployment is a reference of components that spacecrafts are expected to have, such as the LED blinker and radio components.

 ## Uploading hex file for the Teensy